kiwix/kiwix-apple/README.md

 What you need:

 - A Mac
-- Xcode 7.0
+- Xcode 7.0 or up

 ### Prepare
+1. Make sure Xcode is at least launched once and commnad line tool is installed
-1. Install Macports
+2. Install Macports
-2. sudo port install autoconf automake libtool
+3. sudo port install autoconf automake libtool

 ### Compile xz-5.2.2
 1. Download xz-5.2.2